Note: This post was originally published in March 2017, and was updated in January 2020

 The accredited investor criteria and the related restrictions are designed to protect investors and ensure that only those suited for high risk-high reward investments are able to do so.
 The criteria established by the Securities Commission ensures that investors have the ability to withstand financial loss, and the financial resources to obtain expert advice if needed.

+When you create a free Brightspark account, you will be asked to fill a KYC questionnaire that will help us determine your accreditation status and suitability for each investment you make.
 You should also ensure that the investment that you make is suitable for you.
 Every asset class is unique in terms of time horizon, liquidity, and expertise required – ask yourself whether they fit with your personal investment objectives and risk tolerance.

 If you have questions about whether venture capital investments are right for you - we invite you to schedule a discovery call with our Investor Relations team